Flood Insurance in Australia: Protecting Your Property from Rising Risks in 2025 By USA Insure Today

 🏛️ Is Flood Insurance Backed by a Government Program in Australia?

-Unlike the United States, which has a national flood insurance program (NFIP) managed by FEMA, Australia does not currently run a federal flood insurance scheme.
+Unlike the United States, which has a National Flood Insurance Program (NFIP) managed by FEMA, Australia does not currently operate a federal flood insurance scheme.

 Instead, the system is:

-- Supplements like Disaster Recovery Payment (DRA) may be available for disaster-declared areas
+• Supplemented by Disaster Recovery Payment (DRP) for disaster-declared areas

 📉 Why Flood Insurance Is Increasing in Cost